mcdemarco/the-new-kitchen-cookbook/cookies/chocolateChip.md

 ## Directions

-Cream together all but the last four ingredients.
-Add egg.
-Add baking soda with flour.
-Add chocolate chips.
+1. Cream together all but the last four ingredients.
+2. Add egg.
+3. Add baking soda with flour.
+4. Add chocolate chips.

-Bake 1 T. per cookie on a greased baking sheet at 350° for 12-14 minutes.
-Cool on a rack.
+5. Spoon 1 T. per cookie onto a greased baking sheet.
+6. Bake at 350° for 12-14 minutes.
+7. Cool on a rack.

 ## Variants